felixyf0124/Skeye360-Mirrored/README.md

     b) Backup your old keys and type: mkdir key_backup and then type: copy id_rsa* key_backup

     c) Type and put your email address, but without the quotations: ssh-keygen -t rsa -C "your_email@example.com"

+    d) Press "Enter" 3 times, or until the Command Prompt stops asking for an input

 2.  **Setup vagrant.yml file**